oskitarrrrr21/oskitarrrrr21/README.md

 - 👋 Hi, I’m @oskitarrrrr21
 - 👀 I’m interested in the world of IT
-- 🌱 I’m currently learning a grade of Systems and Networks Administration
+- 🌱 I’m currently doing a grade of Systems and Networks Administration

 <!---
 oskitarrrrr21/oskitarrrrr21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.